The name of the Institute shall be the Institute of Food Technologists (“INSTITUTE”).

 All member categories would be eligible to vote, with the exception of student members, who can only vote on IFTSA-related matters.
 Five percent (5%) of voting members shall constitute a quorum of members.

 Any member whose dues are sixty (60) days past due shall be suspended from membership.
 A member suspended for non-payment of dues may be reinstated to the class of membership previously held upon payment of the current year's dues.

 Any membership may be terminated for cause.
 Sufficient cause for such termination of membership shall be violation of the Bylaws or any agreement, rule, or practice properly adopted by the INSTITUTE, breaches of the Code of Professional Conduct of the INSTITUTE, or any other conduct prejudicial to the INSTITUTE in accordance with the Board

 The terms shall be:

 Directors serve staggered three-year terms.
 No Director may serve more than one full term except for an individual who is asked to serve a partial term to fill a vacancy.
-Directors may also remain on the Board of Directors subsequent to serving one term as long as the Director is then serving as an Officer, as Treasurer, or as an ex officio member.
+Directors may also remain on the Board of Directors subsequent to serving one term as long as the Director is then serving as an Officer or Treasurer.
 Terms coincide with the fiscal year.
-An ex-officio director has no limit on terms.

 The Treasurer shall be appointed by the Board of Directors to serve a nonrenewable three (3) year term.